 In ORANGE three 1"x4" rectangles and one 2"x4" rectangle with one side curved (CHEST FEATHERS), and two 1/2" by 1 1/2" rectangles (EYEBROWS).

-In BLACK two very small circles or squares (PUPILS), and one small triangle 3/4"ish (BEAK).
-Note: I used black paper instead of felt and it worked just fine.
+In BLACK, two very small circles or squares (PUPILS), and one small triangle 3/4"ish (BEAK).
+Note: I used black paper instead of felt, and it worked just fine.

-In addition you'll need a popcorn box (DUH), white paint, and glue.
+Also you'll need a popcorn box (DUH), white paint, and glue.

 ALMOST FORGOT!
-Because the box is wider at the top than the bottom I trimmed the feather pieces so that they were flush with the sides of the box.
+Because the box is wider at the top than the bottom, I trimmed the feather pieces so that they were flush with the sides of the box.
 SEE BELOW.

-Once you cut out all your pieces this project is easy enough to let the kids put together!
+Once you cut out all your pieces, this project is easy enough to let the kids put together!

-then scroll down and see what all the other participants made with their popcorn boxes!
+See what all the other participants made with their popcorn boxes!